MeatShifter/mp-hugo/README.md

 ## Structure

 ```
-|--site                // Everything in here will be built with hugo
+|--site                // Everything in here will be built with Hugo
 |  |--content          // Pages and collections - ask if you need extra pages
 |  |--data             // YAML data files with any data for use in examples
 |  |--layouts          // This is where all templates go